Skip to Content

 Elm Oyster Mushroom: Facts, Growing Guide & Suppliers

-Growing your own mushrooms at home has become a trendy pastime recently, and it’s easy to understand why.
+Lately, growing mushrooms in one’s own home has become a trendy pastime and it’s easy to understand why.

 There’s pride and satisfaction in cultivating your own fresh fungi – even more so when you attempt an unusual, rarely foraged mushroom like the elm oyster!